jkomoros/card-web/README.md

 If you don't want to use a service worker, set this to true.
 By default it will use a service worker.

+### disable_callable_cloud_functions

+The webapp uses two minor callable cloud functions.
+One checks to see if a proposed slug for a card is legal, even checking cards the current user doesn't have permission to see.
+The other checks that maintenance mode is not enabled.
+These are both two very uncommon cases.

+Some environments do not allow httpsCallable functions by default, so this setting, if true, means to not even try.
+This could have wrong behavior in those edge cases, but it allows it to run in those restricted environments.

 ### user_domain

 If this is set, then it allows you to apply special permissions for users whose